aimeos/aimeos-typo3/README.md

 ## Installation

-This document is for the latest Aimeos TYPO3 **21.10 release and later**.
+This document is for the latest Aimeos TYPO3 **22.10 release and later**.

+- stable release: 23.04 (TYPO3 12 LTS)
 - LTS release: 22.10 (TYPO3 11 LTS)
-- old LTS release: 21.10 (TYPO3 10/11 LTS)

 ### Composer